dbcls/sparql-proxy/README.md

 You should enable this feature only when you understand exactly what you are doing.

-### `PLUGINS`

-THIS IS AN EXPERIMENTAL FEATURE.

-(default: none)

-Set the path to the plugins configuration file.
-List the paths of the plugins to be used in this file in the order you want to apply them.

-This feature does not work with the query splitting mode and the passthrough mode.

 ## Serving SPARQL Service Description

 If you want to serve SPARQL service description, put the descriptions under `files` directory with the name `description.[format]`.